uthcode/learntosolveit/source/index.rst

 Uthcode
 =======

-Uthcode is a platform to learn programming using problem solving approach.
+Uthcode is a platform to learn programming using problem solving.

-A language is learnt by writing code; solving problems which demonstrate the features of the language lend to certian amount of creative problem solving joy using that language.
+A language is learnt by writing code; solving problems which demonstrate the features of the language.
+These also lend the developer to certain creative problem solving joy using that language.

-The problems and solutions in Uthcode can easily be verified by running on ideone sandbox.
-And collabration and improvement most welcome by sending a pull request via Github.
+The problems and solutions in Uthcode can easily be verified by running on ideone sandbox and collabration is most welcome by sending a pull request via Github.
+Choose a problem in your favorite language below and experience the flow yourself.

 Happy Hacking!